tinkerhub/The-Essentials-Learning-Program/learning calendar/README.md

 ## Day 6 and 7
 ### Miscellaneous stuffs!

-1. Setting paths and env variables.
+1. Tracking and fixing bugs/errors (not just by stackoverflowing)
-2. Tracking and fixing bugs/errors (not just by stackoverflowing)
+2. Json, yaml and other familar file formats.
-3. Intro to docker.
+3. Intro to CICD
 4. Deploying using heroku/github pages.

 :heavy_check_mark: Use the [miscellaneous stuffs](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/tree/master/learning%20calendar/miscellaneous%20stuffs) content to explain and demo.